 Franchise Combined Building Block (BB) Assessment: Good/Moderate

 Valley has significant scale in demographically attractive markets, including northern and central New Jersey, Manhattan, Brooklyn, Queens, Long Island and Florida.
 The Company is a relationship-focused bank that has a stellar loan underwriting track record, allowing it to remain profitable every quarter since its founding in 1927.
-The Company has grown organically and through acquisitions with total assets crossing the $50 billion mark in 2Q22 and is presently at $64 billion as of March 31, 2023.
+The Company has grown organically and through acquisitions with total assets crossing the $50 billion mark in 2Q22.

 Earnings Combined Building Block (BB) Assessment: Good

-Valley’s historically consistent earnings power has been driven by its conservative underwriting and good efficiency levels with efficiency currently higher than trend at 53.8%, which still compares favourably.
-Higher interest rates, strong loan growth and gains in fee income are likely to drive revenue growth over the next several quarters.
-In addition, Valley expects the excess liquidity taken on in 1Q23 will decrease, with FHLB borrowings running off, which should ease pressure on funding costs.
-Valley’s financial performance has shown improvement in recent quarters through 2022, especially on an adjusted-basis.
-The Company generated a return on average assets (ROA) of 1.25% (adjusted) for the full year 2022, excluding acquisition charges.
-Valley’s peer-leading efficiency levels of about 50% are primarily due to its focus on higher-margin commercial lending along with its successful efforts to lower funding costs with much of its specialized non-interest bearing deposits in commercial niche sectors such as cannabis and technology.
+Valley’s historically consistent earnings power has been driven by its conservative underwriting and good efficiency levels.
+Higher interest rates, strong loan growth and gains in fee income are likely to drive earnings expansion over the next several quarters.
+Valley’s financial performance has shown improvement in recent quarters, especially on an adjusted-basis.
+The Company generated a return on average assets (ROA) of 1.14% for the full year 2021 and 1.18% on an adjusted basis in 1H22, excluding acquisition charges.
+Valley’s peer-leading efficiency levels of about 50% are primarily due to its focus on higher-margin commercial lending along with its successful efforts to lower funding costs.
 Additionally, revenue growth has outpaced expense growth over the last few years, creating positive operating leverage.

-Valley’s asset quality metrics remain strong, with 1Q23 non-accrual loans representing 0.50% of total loans, down from the peak of 0.72% at the end of 2Q22.
-Net charge-offs (NCOs) have trended up recently but remain very manageable at 25 basis points of average loans 1Q23.
-Overall, Valley’s allowance for credit losses stood at 0.95% at the end of 1Q23, which we consider sufficient, given historical and expected loss rates.
-DBRS Morningstar’s concerns around Valley’s high concentration of commercial real estate (63% of total loans) are partially mitigated by the Company’s strong track record and conservative underwriting, which typically requires significant equity from borrowers.
+Valley’s asset quality metrics remain strong, with non-accrual loans representing 0.72% of total loans at the end of 2Q22, and a quarterly net charge-off ratio of 0.02%.
+Valley’s allowance for credit losses stood at 1.13% at the end of 2Q22, which we consider sufficient, given historical and expected loss rates.
+DBRS Morningstar’s concerns around Valley’s high concentration of commercial real estate (53% of total loans) are largely mitigated by the Company’s strong track record and conservative underwriting, which typically requires significant equity from borrowers.

 Funding and Liquidity Combined Building Block (BB) Assessment: Good